oarnosa/chatter/README.md

 # Chatter

-> A real-time chat app built on React.js, Node.js and Socket.io
+> A real-time chat application built using React, Node.js, Express, and Socket.io which allows for communciation between multiple users inside of a chatroom

 ## Table of contents